wdyang/gexf-viewer/README.txt

 To Do:
 1. make it take full screen.
 2. select which attributes to show.
+Done
 3. apply separation force to a specific attributes, rather than just the group id.
 4. add separation within a cluster.
+5. Do clustering in browser, using clusterfck, worker
+6. FB login in browser, pull data real time, show nodes real time

 10/12/2012
 gexf files goes to data folder.